Richard Golian

 Why is ASML so important?

-ASML is the only company in the world capable of manufacturing extreme ultraviolet (EUV) lithography machines — the equipment needed to produce the most advanced semiconductor chips.
+ASML is the only company in the world capable of manufacturing extreme ultraviolet (EUV) lithography machines, the equipment needed to produce the most advanced semiconductor chips.
 Without ASML, there would be no cutting-edge chips for smartphones, computers, AI systems, or autonomous vehicles.
 This makes a Dutch company one of the most strategically important in the global technology supply chain.

 Why does European capital flow to American companies instead of European ones?

-In the article, the observation is that European investors often direct capital to US markets — not necessarily because American companies are better, but because they are better positioned in the media as technological leaders.
+In the article, the observation is that European investors often direct capital to US markets, not necessarily because American companies are better, but because they are better positioned in the media as technological leaders.
 The Draghi Report on EU Competitiveness, published in September 2024, explicitly documented this dynamic: European savings increasingly finance American innovation rather than domestic growth.
 The result is that European capital fuels US tech giants instead of supporting European firms.

 What is the winning mentality that Europe lacks?

-In the article, the winning mentality refers to the confidence and determination to compete and win on the global stage — not just participate.
+In the article, the winning mentality refers to the confidence and determination to compete and win on the global stage, not just participate.
 European innovators and entrepreneurs often lack the boldness seen in other parts of the world.
-This is not limited to entrepreneurs — it is described as missing across European society more broadly.
+This is not limited to entrepreneurs.
+It is described as missing across European society more broadly.
 The article argues that complacency has set in, and that awareness of European success stories is a prerequisite for reversing this trend.

 Are American tech companies overvalued compared to European ones?